btargac/excel-parser-processor/README.md

 #### Development

-You need to have [Node.js](https://nodejs.org) installed on your computer in order to build this app.
+You need to have [Node.js](https://nodejs.org) installed on your computer in order to develop & build this app.

 ```bash
 $ git clone https://github.com/btargac/excel-parser-processor.git